SFTtech/openage/doc/code/coordinate-systems.md

 Window coordinates.
 orthonormal 2D (x, y), integer, in pixels

-origin is top left corner of window, positive in right and down directions
+The origin is the top left corner of window, positive in right and down directions.

 given in this system:
  * SDL mouse